WHY CHI OMEGA

 Every Chi Omega chapter is guided by six founding purposes:

 Although all Chi Omegas are diverse and intellectual in nature, we all have one common bond: sisterhood.
 We regularly host sisterhood events that promote our inclusive culture and fun personalities!
-Events include skating nights, pumpkin carving, karaoke, ice cream socials, big/little family dinners, and movie nights.
+Events include movie nights, holiday cookie decorating, karaoke, ice cream socials, big/little family activities, and themed house dinners.

 Ever since its founding, Chi Omega has prioritized academic excellence and intellectual pursuits as the ultimate goal of higher education.
-Our chapter offers many outlets for our members to thrive: tutoring, scholarship banquets, and a majors/minors/study abroad fair are just a few examples of resources available to members.
+Our chapter offers many outlets for our members to thrive: tutoring, scholarship banquets, and a mentorship program are just a few examples of resources available to our members.
 Nu Beta has continually placed top in grades out of the entire UA Greek System.
-Our 2017 New Members had an overall GPA of 3.6668 .
-At the Greek Excellence Awards Banquet in 2016, our chapter was given the Most Outstanding Scholarship Award.
+In the Spring of 2021, our Members had an overall GPA of 3.68.
+At the national Chi Omega Firesides Leadership Training in 2019, our chapter was awarded the highest GPA in the Gulf Coast Region.

 Chi Omega's commitment to involvement results in our diverse membership.
 Many of our members are active in Student Government Association, Honors College, Alabama Panhellenic Association, Capstone Men and Women, Bama Crew, Young Life, Community Service Center, numerous honor societies, and varsity sports, just to name a few.
 At the Greek Excellence Awards Banquet in 2018, our chapter was given the award for Most Outstanding University and Community relations.
 Through outside involvement, Chi Omegas learn to broaden their perspective and work with a variety of people.

 We challenge our members to devote their time to a cause they care about.
 Every Chi Omega member participates in fundraising for Make-a-Wish, and every Nu Beta volunteers at the local Boys and Girls Club of West Alabama.
-Beyond those two causes, some of our members have created their own community service activities, such as Dare to Share Your Stuff, Was Blind and Now I See, and UA Soles for Souls.
-To read more about our national and local philanthropy, visit our philanthropy page!
+Beyond those two causes, most of our members continue their heart of service with other organizations on campus like UADM, Beat Auburn, Beat Hunger, or a certain organizations' philanthropy.
+To read the additional philanthropies Chi Omega's are a part of visit our organizations page.
+To read more about Chi Omega's national and local philanthropy, visit our philanthropy page!